Madeleine1999-ctrl/Biometry/README.md

 This is Maddie Schoderbek's repository for STAT5605 projects.

-This is not a test.
+This is both a test and not a test. git status